3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d01/instructor_notes/installation.md

 Let's test it out.

-### Set up Spectacles
+### Set up Spectacle

 We're going to install one more application using brew cask.
-It's an App called Spectacles—[documentation](https://github.com/eczarny/spectacle)—which is going to make organizing your screen much simpler!
+It's an App called Spectacle—[documentation](https://github.com/eczarny/spectacle)—which is going to make organizing your screen much simpler!

 1. install spectacle using `brew cask`
   ```bash